 |Disable "protected-by" link to Aimy Extensions' website beneath a form with one-click||✗||✓|

 |Updates on new releases||✓||✓ (for one year - 15 month on renewal)|

 If buy the PRO version of Aimy Captcha-Less Form Guard

 backend for the domain(s) you name in

 the order process for one year (15 months

 You may still use the extension afterwards and on unlimited websites, but benefit from the update service only on the domains ordered.

 It is a wide spread solution to keep forms spam free using a graphical captcha containing some text that a user has to enter.

-But there are other possibilities to stop spam bots that are better for website usability and accessability.
+But there are other possibilities to stop spam bots that are better for website usability and accessibility.
 Aimy Capture-Less Form Guard for Joomla! is a captcha alternative and combines three of these methods:

 Minimum Fill Out Time